-The Department now invites submissions in relation to the proposed Air Pollution Control Programme and sets out some of the main discussion points below.
-The consultation process closes at 5.30pm on Friday 5 July 2019.
+The Department invited submissions in relation to the proposed Air Pollution Control Programme and some of the main discussion points are detailed below.
+The consultation process closed at 5.30pm on Friday 5 July 2019.

-Responses to the consultation should be sent by email to: email@example.com
+Responses to the consultation were sent by email to: firstname.lastname@example.org

 Alternatively hard copy responses can be sent to: